 Cool things happened when we set out to celebrate the “No Pollute Commute.”
 On May 12, 2016, hundreds of Oakland neighbors rode with the Mayor and City Councilmembers Kalb, Guillen, Campbell-Washington and Gallo, hit up a nearby Energizer Station, or the mega party at City Hall -Frank Ogawa Plaza for a free pancake breakfast and Bike Share demo.

 At City Hall, in Frank H. Ogawa Plaza, over 700 bicyclists enjoyed a pancake breakfast, free valet bike parking, free bike safety checks, a raffle with great prizes from local bikes hops and businesses, and a transportation fair to highlight the bike-friendly programs of local agencies and businesses.

-Hey, BTWD was extra special with a ribbon cutting at new green bike lanes on Grand Avenue with Mayor Schaaf, Councilmember Guillen and City of Piedmont City Councilmember Tim Rood.
+We also celebrated with a ribbon cutting at new green bike lanes on Grand Avenue with Mayor Schaaf, Councilmember Guillen and City of Piedmont City Councilmember Tim Rood.

-Bike to Work Day is only complete with a Bicycle Happy Hour.
+Bike to Work Day is only complete with a bicycle Happy Hour.
 In 2016, we partnered with MLK Cafe (3860 M.L.K.
 Jr Way, Oakland, CA 94609) to celebrate.
 MLK Cafe has the first parklet west of the 580 in Oakland that is designed like an old streetcar.
 For history buffs, May 12, 2015 is also exactly 125 years from the time the Oakland Consolidated Street Railway Company ran the first electric trolley car down Grove Street (now MLK Way).